weekendesk/nodegate/assets/documentation/api-reference-workers.md

 // or

-const { aggregate } = require('nodegate/modifiers');
+const { aggregate } = require('nodegate/workers');
 ```

-Here is the complete list of all the bundled modifiers:
+Here is the complete list of all the bundled workers:

  - [aggregate(method, url, [property])](#aggregatemethod-url-property)
  - [filter(properties)](#filterproperties)